 In this project I propose Virtual Reality Questionnaire Toolkit (VRQTK), a tool enable questionnaire to be the part of the VR experience and interact with the user and virtual environment (VE) and exploring a suitable VRQTK in VE.

+Related Work

 Methodology

 This project will first do a literature review on the research conducted on the area of VRQ and focus on design and experimental process. (still working…)

-Experimental plan

-(still working…)

 Project objectives

 The literature review, understand the theory, analysis, and comparison of various questionnaires strategies of existed work will be at the end of this semester.
 And at the beginning of next semester, a detailed comparison will be conducted to get a comparatively optimized method. (still working…)

+Project plan (Timeline)

+(still working…)

+Gantt chart

-Project deliverable
+Project deliverables (Expected outcomes)

-A summarized report about design a suitable questionnaire for decrease break in presence in virtual reality.
+A summarized report about designing a suitable questionnaire that helps mitigate break in presence in virtual reality.

-A complete virtual reality questionnaire plugin which can apply in different virtual reality environment.
+A complete virtual reality questionnaire toolkit (VRQTK) which can be used in different virtual reality environments.

+References

 [1] J. Pirker, A. Dengel, M. Holly, and S. Safikhani, “Virtual Reality in Computer Science Education: A Systematic Review,” Proc.
 ACM Symp.
 Virtual Real.
 Softw.
 Technol.
 VRST, 2020, doi: 10.1145/3385956.3418947.